codebrew/resourceful-mongo/README.md

   var Person = resourceful.define('person', function () {
     //
-    // Specify a storage engine
+    // Specify use of the mongodb engine
     //
-    this.use('mongo', {
+    this.use('mongodb', {
       collection: "people" // collection must always be set when using the mongo engine });